Despite flat growth, ride-hailing colossus Didi’s US IPO could reach $70B – TechCrunch

 As further grounding, recall that Didi has raised tens of billions worth of private capital from venture capitalists, private equity firms, corporations and other sources.
 The size of the bet riding on Didi is simply massive.
 As we explore the company’s finances, then, we’re more than vetting a single company’s performance; we’re examining what sort of returns an ocean of capital may be able to derive from its exit.

-In that vein, we’ll consider GMV results, revenue growth, historical profitability, present-day profitability, and what Didi may be worth on the American markets, given current comps.
+In that vein, we’ll consider GMV results, revenue growth, historical profitability, present-day profitability and what Didi may be worth on the American markets, given current comps.
 Sound good?
 Into the breach!

 Inside Didi’s IPO filing